niggiover9000/Civ-V-Multiplayer-Automod/ReadMe.md

-# What does is do
+# What does this program do
 This program is used to automatically move the Civilization V singleplayer mods to the right folder to use them in the multiplayer.

 # Requirements